Autobox-AI/.github/profile/README.md

 ## 🏗 Core Projects

-Autobox-AI is structured as a collection of specialized repositories that plug into a unified ecosystem:
+Autobox is structured as a collection of specialized repositories that plug into a unified ecosystem:

 - **autobox-api**: High-performance backend orchestrating agent lifecycles and inter-agent communication
 - **autobox-ui**: Intuitive web interface for simulation management and real-time monitoring